 Did you know a strong and healthy immune system extends far beyond the absence of disease?
 Having a strong immune system can help us ward off and fight many germs and viruses, and help our bodies be more resilient and efficient.
 Being healthy often starts with having a strong and healthy immune system.

 If you imagine your immune system as a bucket of water, and every action you take is going to either add water or take some water away, then you’ll agree it’s important to keep your “immune system bucket” as full as possible.

-2) Having a robust immune system will help keep your energy levels up.
-That may just be the extra energy you’ve been needing to handle day to day challenges and life-stress.
-It may also be the burst of extra energy you’ll need to get started on your fitness journey, OR take your training to the next level.
+Having a robust immune system will help keep your energy levels up.
+That may just be the extra energy you’ve been needing to handle day-to-day challenges and life stress.
+It may also be the burst of extra energy you’ll need to get started on your fitness journey or take your training to the next level.

-3) When your immune system is strong, then the essential processes your body needs in order to function are taken care of.
-And when it comes to exercise, this means you will have more energy to workout, and you will also benefit more from your effort because your strong immune system will give your body the buffer it needs to recover more efficiently.
+When your immune system is strong, then the essential processes your body needs in order to function are taken care of.
+And when it comes to exercise, this means you will have more energy to work out, and you will also benefit more from your effort because your strong immune system will give your body the buffer it needs to recover more efficiently.

-And if you are thinking about about ways to improve your overall health – through exercise, better nutrition and mindfullness – then let’s talk – book your free assessment and first workout here.
+If you are thinking about ways to improve your overall health – through exercise, better nutrition, and mindfulness – then let’s talk – book your free assessment and first workout here.

 Updated on September 6, 2022.